-The arrangement was supposed to provide a tidy outcome to an emotional dispute fraught with divergent accounts.
 Brown insists it acted properly.
 But a federal lawsuit from McCormick and e-mails reviewed by The Associated Press raise messy questions about the handling of the case.

 There is another possibility, though — that Brown administrators deemed the allegations credible but allowed the complaint to be quietly disposed of, freeing someone accused of rape to wipe the slate clean as he transferred to another school.